Eschatologue/CM_wiki/docs/class/warlock/index.md

 ### Level 2: Magical Cunning

 You can perform an esoteric rite for 1 minute.
 At the end of it, you regain expended Pact Magic spell slots but no more than a number equal to half your maximum (round up).
-Once you use this feature, you can’t do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a Long Rest.

 ### Level 3: Warlock Subclass

 You gain a Warlock subclass of your choice.
 A subclass is a specialization that grants you features at certain Warlock levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Warlock level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Warlock level or lower.

 ### Level 4: Ability Score Improvement